nitishxyz/solforge/README.md

 ### Configuration File (`sf.config.json`)

 The configuration file defines your localnet setup.
+For detailed configuration options, see the [Configuration Guide](docs/CONFIGURATION.md).

 Here's the complete schema:

 ```json
 {